-All undergraduate, day school students will have no tuition increase while continuously enrolled in the day division of Johnson & Wales University, unless the student transfers to a different Johnson & Wales campus or program of study.
+All undergraduate, day school students who enter the University by or before the term beginning June 2005 will have no tuition increase while continuously enrolled in the day division of Johnson & Wales University, unless the student transfers to a different Johnson & Wales campus or program of study.
 Students must remain continuously enrolled in order to retain their guaranteed rate.
 That is, if a student withdraws for one term or more (not including the summer term) for any reason, the student will be subject to the rate in effect when they re-enroll.